Parking Frequently Asked Questions

 Yes.
 The University will continue to monitor the new changes and, if necessary, adjust regulations governing certain lots to accommodate trends.
 Faculty, staff, and students can submit suggestions to the Office of Parking Services.

 Yes.
-A UT, BT, or CTS permit (T) is a flex permit that allows you use of the Hinkle lot and Commuter (C permit) spaces.
+A UT, BT, or South Campus Apartments permit (T) is a flex permit that allows you use of the Hinkle lot and Commuter (C permit) spaces.
 Overnight parking will be prohibited in the Hinkle lot and C permit spaces at all times.
 Obtaining a one of these decals will also give you access to the parking garage with your ID badge.
 No overnight parking is permitted in the garage.